abnair2016/movie-rating-splitter/component-test/README.md

 ### 2. I keep getting `LEADER NOT AVAILABLE` when running the test?

-Potential resolutions have been documented here: https://stackoverflow.com/questions/45748536/kafka-inaccessible-once-inside-kubernetes-minikube/48856311#48856311
+Potential resolutions have been documented in <a href="https://stackoverflow.com/questions/45748536/kafka-inaccessible-once-inside-kubernetes-minikube/48856311#48856311" target="_blank">Stack Overflow</a>.

 Please ensure you check the versions as listed below:
 1. **Kubernetes Client and Server versions:** Use command: kubectl version.
 We have tested in kubernetes client versions v1.5.3 and v1.7.0 successfully and we force minikube to start on a supported compatible kubernetes server version v1.5.3.
 However, if your server version displays a version other than this, that could be the reason for the error.